votca/votca/share/doc/DEVELOPERS_GUIDE.md

 - `nm` for molecular dynamics and coarse grained positions. `Bohr` is used for quantum mechanical and electrostatic coordinates in XTP
 - energies are ?? in CSG and `Hartree` in XTP
 - time is in `seconds`

+## Indexing in VOTCA

+All indeces in VOTCA start at `0`.
+This is useful, because C++ arrays start at index 0.